Skip to main content

 Leifeste believes these faith-based groups gather in the Oakland Estates for multiple reasons.

-“Part of it would be the Medical Center,” she said.
+“Part of it would be the Medical Center,” Leifeste said.
 “A lot of people who work in the medical industry would want to live near where they work.
 That brings in many different people from doctors to wonderful people who clean the rooms.
 But also because a lot of time people move into an area when they have health issues and they want to be close to the Medical Center where they would be getting their treatments.
 Also, there is affordable housing.”

 She said this area also receives refugees, which is where the church steps in to help when needed.

-“We have become a place where Catholic Charities uses our facility to teach English classes or work training to our newest neighbors to get them settled and adapted to community and get them set up to be self-sufficient,” she said.
+“We have become a place where Catholic Charities uses our facility to teach English classes or work training to our newest neighbors to get them settled and adapted to community and get them set up to be self-sufficient,” Leifeste said.

 This is also why they started a community garden 13 years ago.

-She said it is also another source of education.
+Leifeste said it is also another source of education.

 “A lot of people come from other countries that don’t have family here and I can say the church is one of those places you can have community and family,” Ortiz said.

 “The church has responded to offer diverse things for people to worship inside cultural experiences,” Jackson said.
-“The church has responded with, ‘Hey, you want to worship, there is something here that will help you feel comfortable.’”
+“The church has responded with, ‘Hey, you want to worship?
+There is something here that will help you feel comfortable.’”

-The latest episode of “Know My Neighborhood” airs at 6 p.m.
-Thursday.
-You can watch the episode on KSAT.com, KSAT Plus, KSAT’s YouTube page, and all other KSAT digital platforms.
+You can watch the Oakland Estates “Know My Neighborhood” episode on KSAT.com, free on KSAT Plus, KSAT’s YouTube page, and all other KSAT digital platforms.

 Read next: